ONE YEAR BIBLE PROGRAM

 “We believe that every student coming out of the 1-Year Bible Program will have a clear understanding of the Bible and Theology so that they will be better able to be spiritual examples in this fast-changing society, to make wise and proper decisions and to live acceptably before God,” - Dr. Thomas Halstead

-Standing firm on Christ & Scripture since 1927, The Master’s University has developed one of the strongest Biblical Studies programs anywhere in the United States.
+Standing firm on Christ & Scripture since 1927, The Master’s University has developed one of the most influential Biblical Studies programs anywhere in the United States.
 The School of Biblical Studies stresses the understanding, interpretation, and application of biblical literature.
-The biblical material is studied in light of its original historical environment so that an authentically biblical understanding can be applied to the theological and cultural issues of the modern age.
+The biblical material is studied in light of its original historical environment so that an authentically biblical understanding is applied to the theological and cultural issues of the modern age.
 The department attempts to assist all students in developing a biblical worldview in which the principles and norms derived from the Word of God are applied to the whole of life.
 Spiritual values are emphasized so that practical spiritual growth is experienced along with academic achievement.

 Who should consider this program?